 - 6.1.
-New students who wish to begin receiving their GI Bill benefits must contact the Registrar's Office. - 6.2.
-Veterans must be in compliance with academic standards, enroll for courses required for their program of study, and submit an application for benefits before having their enrollment certification submitted to the Department of Veterans Affairs (VA). - 6.3 Enrollment is monitored and if a course is dropped, or if the student withdraws from college, then a 1999-b form is submitted to the VA to adjust the enrollment certification.
+New students who wish to begin receiving their GI Bill benefits must contact the Registrar's Veteran's Certifying Official in the Academic Success Center.
+Office. - 6.2.
+Veterans must be in compliance with academic standards, enroll for courses required for their program of study, and submit an application for benefits before having their enrollment certification submitted to the Department of Veterans Affairs (VA). - 6.3 Enrollment is monitored and if a course is dropped, or if the student withdraws from college, then a 1999-b form VA Form 22-1999b is submitted to the VA to adjust the enrollment certification.